 - Additionally, we are completing a COVID-19 screening for every patient and team member to identify any signs or symptoms of illness prior to them entering the practice.
 We ask that our elderly patients, and those with underlying diseases, postpone scheduling for a little longer unless the doctor determines that it is essential for your health to come in sooner or you experience a dental emergency.

-- If you are healthy and under the age of 70, we would like to remind you of the importance of oral health and staying on schedule with your cleanings and getting necessary dental treatment completed.
+- We would like to remind you of the importance of oral health, staying on schedule with your cleanings, and getting necessary dental treatment.
 Prioritizing your oral health can help to avoid more serious complications and issues in the future.
 If you are unsure about postponing dental treatment, or have any questions, please don’t hesitate to contact our office.
 We are happy to discuss your options.

 WHAT SHOULD I EXPECT AT MY NEXT APPOINTMENT?